hmlongco/Builder/README.md

 ## Using RxSwift for MVVM Data Binding

-Using Builder to construct UIKit-based interfaces leads to another question: how do we update our interfaces?
+So we can use Builder to construct a UIKit-based interface.
+Great!

+But that leads us to another question: Just how do we update our interfaces?

-Unlike SwiftUI which is constantly diffing and comparing views and rebuilding our interfaces accordingly, Builder tends to generate a standard, "static" set of UIViews.
+Unlike SwiftUI which is constantly diffing and comparing views and rebuilding our interfaces accordingly, In most cases Builder generates a standard, "static" set of UIViews.
 This means that we need some way to signal changes to our data and to update our user-interface accordingly.

-This app uses RxSwift in many places to bind views and view models and view controllers together.
+Builder uses RxSwift in many places to bind views and view models and view controllers together.
 We saw this in `DetailPhotoView` example where an observable was passed to the view and "bound" to an ImageView in it's initializer so that it would be updated when the image for that user was eventually loaded.

 Same for LabelViews and its associated text.
 But we can do more.

+A lot more.

 ### Minor State Changes